-- Understanding legal processes, such as Education, Health and Care (EHC) need assessments - Practical tasks, such as dealing with paperwork, getting a child or young person referred for extra help (SEND support), asking for an EHC needs assessment, checking a draft EHC plan or contributing to reviews. - Developing a good working relationship with staff at school or with other professionals. - Considering options, clarifying priorities and making decisions. - Feeling listened to and prepared for meetings or reviews https://www.sendandyou.org.uk

-- Understanding how to deal with exclusions, disagreements with professionals or how to move forward when things have gone wrong. - Signposting to additional sources of information, advice or support, groups and services.
+- Understanding legal processes, such as Education, Health and Care (EHC) need assessments - Practical tasks, such as dealing with paperwork, getting a child or young person referred for extra help (SEND support), asking for an EHC needs assessment, checking a draft EHC plan or contributing to reviews. - Developing a good working relationship with staff at nursery, school or college, or with other professionals. - Considering options, clarifying priorities and making decisions. - Feeling listened to and prepared for meetings or reviews - Understanding how to deal with exclusions, disagreements with professionals or how to move forward when things have gone wrong. - Signposting to additional sources of information, advice or support, groups and services.